dbursztynowski/5g-taskforce/open5gs/README.md

 ### Modify the charts for mongodb, webui and populate

 We use custom image of mongodb container able to run on Raspberry Pi.
-Another option is to use origunal images, but they would have to be quite old (i.e., versions 4.x while latest mongodb versions come form the range 8.x).
+Another option is to use origunal images, but they would have to be quite old (i.e., we would need versions 4.x while the latest mongodb versions, as of April 2026, come form the range 8.x).

-- Currently (May 2025) the following changes for mongodb, webui and populate apply:
+- Assumming `open5gs-2.2.8` the following changes for mongodb, webui and populate apply:
   Note: configuration files are specified using YAML, so pay attention to leading spaces if you modify your files by typing the updates directly.

   - in file `5gc/open5gs/open5gs-228/charts/mongodb/values.yaml`, line ~105, set